Yujie-Cui/algorithm/README.md

-this is some algoriths examples of poj
+these are some algoriths examples of poj